Quicr/laps/docs/peering.md

 The [selection algorithm](#selection-algorithm) attempts to use hub-and-spoke if all the below are true:

-* administrative policy permits it
+* Administrative policy permits it
-* network path has enough bandwidth and has little to no loss and acceptable latency
+* Network path has enough bandwidth and has little to no loss and acceptable latency
-* publish origin relay is not overloaded with connections to other edges
+* Publish origin relay is not overloaded with connections to other edges
 * Duplication fan-out is not more than configured maximum with a default of 2

 ```mermaid